BenjiLee/edx-platform/docs/en_us/course_authors/source/developing_course/course_units.rst

 .. warning::
  You cannot restore course content after you delete it.
-To ensure you do not delete content you may need later, you can move any unused content to a section in your course that you set to never release.
+To ensure you do not delete content you may need later, you can move any unused content to a section in you

+To delete a unit:

+#.
 Click the delete icon in the box for the unit you want to delete:

 .. image:: ../Images/section-delete.png
  :alt: The section with Delete icon circled

-You are prompted to confirm the deletion.
+#.
+When you receive the confirmation prompt, click **Yes, delete this
+   unit**.